gta-reversed/gta-reversed-modern/README.md

 ### Progress
 The progress of reversed classes can be tracked [here](docs/ReversedClasses.MD).

+### Coding Guidelines
+Before you start writing code, please make sure to read the [coding guidelines](docs/CodingGuidelines.MD) for this project.

 ### Build Instructions
 You can either build with Premake5 or CMake, that's up to you.
 ##### Premake5